messimywifefr/messimywifefr.github.io/README.md

     <script>
         function playLoveSong() {

-            // Open the Spotify playlist in a new tab window.open("https://open.spotify.com/playlist/6G3huDZn1EH2dFPVLlVo3I?si=268a4b1611fd4381", "_blank");
+            window.open("https://open.spotify.com/playlist/6G3huDZn1EH2dFPVLlVo3I?si=268a4b1611fd4381", "_blank");

-            // Trigger heart effect
             generateHearts();
             alert("Yay!
 Thank you, babe.
 I can't wait to spend Valentine's with you ❤️");

-            // Redirect to iMessage (SMS fallback)
             setTimeout(() => {
                 window.location.href = "sms:?body=Yes!
 I would love to be your Valentine ❤️";
             }, 2000);